huynguy-db/arcion-docs/content/docs/source-setup/databricks.md

 {{< hint "info" >}}**Note:** This feature is currently in beta. {{< /hint >}}

-From version 22.08.31.x onwards, Arcion has added support for [Databricks Unity Catalog](https://www.databricks.com/product/unity-catalog).
+From version 22.08.31.3 onwards, Arcion has added support for [Databricks Unity Catalog](https://www.databricks.com/product/unity-catalog).
 The support is still in beta phase, with complete support to land gradually in future releases.

 As of now, note the following about the state of Arcion's Unity Catalog support:

-- Legacy Databricks Catalog only supports two-level namespace:
+- Legacy Databricks only supports two-level namespace:

     - Schemas
     - Tables